easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 <i>@equationdef {eta_p}</i>
 </center><br>

 Where &nu; is a parameter that represents the response slope of the baroreceptors, <b>p</b><sub>a</sub> is the current MAP, and <b>p</b><sub>a,setpoint</sub> is the MAP set-point.
 An example of the sympathetic and parasympathetic responses as a function of MAP are shown in @figureref {BaroreceptorResponse}.
 These were calculated with an assumed MAP set-point of 87 mmHg.
-The model in @cite ottesen2004applied uses an &nu value of 1, which worked well in an isolated system as shown in @figureref {BaroreceptorResponse}.
+The model in @cite ottesen2004applied uses an &nu value of 1, which worked well in an isolated system.
 However, when integrated into the whole-body physiology model, this was unable to account for the accumulated response of the baroreceptors.
 For example, as the MAP increases, the sympathetic response increases, however, the effects of the sympathetic response drop the MAP.
 At the next time step, the sympathetic response will drop.
 In reality the response is required to maintain this effect, but the constant loop of feedback obscures the needed sympathetic response.
 To combat this, we increased the value of &nu to 4.

 @htmlonly
 <center>